 Anne is currently one of the organization’s senior fundraisers delivering a powerful message about the importance of listening to your inner voice and pursuing with passion the things that matter most.
 For her, it has been and will always be about the animals.
 Anne resides at the Sanctuary with Cyrus and their family of dogs and cats.

-The future of Best Friends is really the future of the movement.
-It’s seeing this movement of everybody who’s part of this wave to bring this cultural change into the communities around the country, where we are no longer treating animals this way, is finally transformed.
-And in doing that, not only lives change for animals, lives change for people, because that kindness for their lives changes people’s lives.
+The future of Best Friends goes hand-in-hand with the future of this movement in which compassionate individuals come together to bring a cultural change into communities around the country.
+A time when treating animals with neglect and disregard is finally transformed through kindness- in-action.
+And in doing that, not only lives change for animals, lives change for people.
+Because that kindness for the life of every individual animal, profoundly changes people’s lives."